 2 comments

-1. What really struck the GOs in Agadir was the first village where a GO had his own room...
+1. What really struck the GOs in Agadir was the first village where a GO had their own room…

 HURP GO, two seasons in Agadir

-2. Former sailing GO during the university holidays between 1968 and 1972, I then continued to attend the club as a GM.
-It was the good old days of Club Med, when the informal address was de rigueur, when we ate at tables of 8 people, when the villages only accommodated a few hundred people, when the evening entertainment was fun.
+2. Having worked as a sailing GO (Gentil Organisateur) during university holidays between 1968 and 1972, I continued to frequent the club as a GM (Gentil Membre, or Guest Manager).
+Those were the good old days of Club Med, when everyone was on a first-name basis, when we ate at tables of eight, when the villages only accommodated a few hundred people, and when the evening entertainment was fun.

-I no longer recognize today's Club Med at all, the villages are gigantic, some tables in the restaurants are reserved for vacationers who order wine from the menu, like in Gregolimano for example, registration for paid water skiing or sailing courses is essential if you want to be able to do a little more than a 3-minute tour or a 30-minute outing per day.
-The price of the rooms varies according to the exposure, the view.
-The GMs who now pay the full price have become demanding and even sometimes grumblers.
+I don't recognize Club Med today at all.
+The villages are gigantic, some restaurant tables are reserved for guests who order wine from the wine list, like in Gregolimano, for example, and signing up for paid waterskiing or sailing courses is essential if you want to do more than a three-minute spin or a thirty-minute outing each day.
+Room prices vary depending on the room's orientation and the view.
+The GMs who now pay top dollar have become demanding and sometimes even complainers.

-For all these reasons, I stopped going to the club a few years ago, which no longer corresponds at all to the one from Gilbert Trigano's time, poor guy, if only he saw what Club Med has become!
+For all these reasons, I stopped going to the club a few years ago, which no longer corresponds at all to the one from the time of Gilbert Trigano, the poor man, if he saw what Club Med has become!

 Leave a comment